utasar/CEG-2350---OS-Concepts-and-Usage-Utsav_FALL_2025/lab 2 /lab2.md

 Group squad has write permissions.

-Both ubuntu and utsav are members of squad.
+Both ubuntu and joker are members of squad.

 ## Part 5 Answers

 For each, write the command used or answer the question posed.

-1. Command(s) to make file using `sudo`: sudo touch madewithsudo.txt
+1. Command(s) to make file using `sudo`: sudo touch ilovemeat.txt
 2. Command(s) to make file with `root`: sudo su

-touch madewithroot.txt
+touch ilovemeat.txt

 exit
 4. Describe / compare ownership and permissions of files: